 Because strengthening family relationships is key to many support programs, our Parents and Children Together evaluation is looking at ways to support fathers, including many participants who are ex-offenders, to help build healthy relationships with their children and partners.
 In addition, we are testing the effectiveness of programs that aim to increase employment for noncustodial parents—including many ex-offenders—with substantial child support arrears.
-We have also examined efforts such as Health Link, which help connect female and adolescent male inmates to health services.
+We have also examined efforts such as Health Link, which help connect inmates to health services.

 Reentry Employment Opportunities Evaluation: Serving Justice-Involved Youths and Adults